 The 0 percent rate usually applies for only a short period of time.
 If you have not repaid the balance when the introductory period ends, you may face an exorbitant rate on the remaining balance.

 Or worse, if the interest during the introductory period was deferred, it will all kick in retroactively.

 The vast majority of new mortgage loans require borrowers to put some money down, usually between 3 and 10 percent of the purchase price of the home.

-A down payment creates a barrier to some borrowers.
-Putting 10 percent down on a $200,000 house, for example, means you’d need $20,000 in cash up front.
+A down payment creates a barrier for some borrowers.
+Putting 10 percent down on a $200,000 house, for example, means you’d need $20,000 in cash upfront.